ygalanter/fitbit-flip/README.md

-# Flipping animation for Fitbit
+# Flip animation for Fitbit

 This library allows you create flip animations in Fitbit apps and clockfaces.